RectifiedHR: Enable Efficient High-Resolution Synthesis via Energy Rectification: Method

 As shown in Fig.~\ref{fig:method}b, the energy rectification operation is applied during the sampling process following noise refresh.
 To automatically select an appropriate $\omega$ value for classifier-free guidance, we propose the following selection formula:

 where $\omega_{\text{max}}$ and $\omega_{\text{min}}$ define the range of $\omega$ values used in classifier-free guidance during the sampling process. $N$ denotes the number of different resolutions in the denoising process, and $N{-}1$ corresponds to the number of noise refresh operations performed. $N$ is a positive integer, and the range of $i$ includes all integers in $[0, N)$. $\omega_{\text{min}}$ refers to the CFG hyperparameter at the original resolution supported by the diffusion model. $M_{\omega}$ is a tunable hyperparameter that allows for different strategies in selecting $\omega_i$.
 The value of $N$ used in Eq.~\ref{eqa6} and Eq.~\ref{eqa8} remains consistent throughout the sampling process.

-Additionally, we establish the connection between energy rectification and SNR correction strategies proposed in~\cite{frecas, megafusion, simplediffusion}, showing that SNR correction is essentially a form of energy rectification.
-The complete proof is provided in Supplementary~\ref{sec:A_2}.
+Eq.~\ref{eqa8} includes the linear interpolation form as well as the curve interpolation form.
+We establish connection between energy rectification and SNR correction~\citep{frecas, megafusion, simplediffusion}, showing that SNR correction is a form of energy rectification.
+The proof is provided in Sec.~\ref{sec:snr_relation_er}.